 This solid damar resin is especially formulated for encaustic painting.
 Damar resin mixed with beeswax produces a paint film with a high level of refraction, making colors appear luminous.
 Crush and melt these crystals with wax to produce a high-performance encaustic medium.
-This product is packaged convenient, resealable, 8-ounce bag.
+This product is packaged in a convenient, resealable, 8-ounce bag.

 5. Eco-House Damar Medium